nealeinoz/db2-zos-rest-patterns/README.md

 - Heterogeneous Data Aps ( with IDF )
 - Multi-Speed Classes of Service

+The complete set of examples is in the postman-json examples folder.
+One simple example of JCL and CURL are includes in those folders as a template.

 Hopefully they will be helpful examples as an introduction to DB2 REST Service Manager Usage